ShiroAsrm/Lenovo-Xiaoxin-Chao-7000--EFI/docs/Readme.md

 ## Installation

 The image files can obtain in [Daliansky's Blog](https://blog.daliansky.net), or another you want to use.
-Of course, if you are good at  Chinese, you can also choose to read my guide of Hard-Disk instalation of Hackinstosh and have a  try.
+Of course, if you are good at  Chinese, you can also choose to read my guide of Hard-Disk installation of Hackinstosh and have a try.
 [Click here for more details](https://www.penghubingzhou.cn/2019/01/05/教你在Win下Clover硬盘安装黑苹果/)